-I am often asked when is the right time, or how to know when their quality of life is compromised?
+We are often asked when is the right time, or how to know when a pet's quality of life is compromised.
 Some animals experience good and bad days which makes this assessment even more challenging.
 It may help to ask yourself is your pet still doing the things that they have always enjoyed?
-Rate their quality of life on a scale of 0-10 over the last few weeks.
+You can also rate their quality of life on a scale of 0-10 over the last few weeks.
 There is no one who knows a pet better than their own loving family.

-It is also important to factor in concurrent illnesses or conditions, some of which are manageable or treatable over time, and their quality of life can improve.
-Options available to a pet should not be solely based on their age.
-Please call us should you require advice from either of our veterinarians: Dr. Sheri Sime or Dr. Danielle Jongkind.
+It is also important to factor in concurrent illnesses or conditions.
+If these are manageable, with treatment, their quality of life can be improved.
+Health status and quality of life should be considered when making a euthanasia decision, not age.
+Please call us should you require advice from one of our veterinarians: Dr. Sheri Sime, Dr. Nicole Srebot or Dr. Danielle Jongkind.

-With our emotional involvement, it is sometimes too difficult to make a clear decision.
-A wonderful resource, The Association for Pet Loss and Bereavement website, amongst other tools, has a quality of life scale to assist in making this difficult decision.
+It can be difficult to make a euthanasia decision when we are attached to our pets.
+The Association for Pet Loss and Bereavement website has a quality of life scale to assist in making this difficult decision.

-With children, the loss of a pet may be their first experience with death.
-Be honest with them.
+The loss of a pet may be a child's first experience with death.
+Be honest with children.
 They should be included when a family member is ill and dying.
 They need a chance both to participate in discussions about their pet as well as having a chance to say good-bye.

 Talk about the need to help a pet die peacefully, rather than describing euthanasia as putting the pet to sleep.
-Otherwise, children might confuse euthanasia with going to bed to sleep. reassure them that is OK to be sad, express their feelings and grief.
-It is also important that they understand the illness, and that they have not caused the death of their pet.
+Otherwise, children might confuse euthanasia with going to bed to sleep. reassure them that is OK to be sad, express their feelings and their grief.
+It is also important that they understand that they have not caused the death of their pet.

-Include children while making paw prints, having them place their pets name on the clay.
-Fond memories, and photos have been included in memory frames alongside those paw prints.
+Include children while making paw prints, having them place their pet's name on the clay.
+Fond memories, and photos can be included in memory frames alongside those paw prints.

 What to expect...

-We routinely make a complimentary clay pawprint for family members and handle all of the aftercare arrangements for you.
-If private cremation is requested, your pet's ashes will be returned to the clinic, routinely in an urn, or cedar box within 7-10 working days.
+We routinely make a complimentary clay paw print for family members and handle all of the aftercare arrangements for you.
+If private cremation is requested, your pet's ashes will be returned to the clinic within 7-10 working days.
 Our staff will contact you when they return.
-A ceramic urn or cedar box is included with private cremations and can be engraved with a pets name.
-Additional lines, including dates can be requested for an additional fee.
+A ceramic urn or cedar box is included with private cremations and can be engraved with a pet's name if you wish Additional text, including dates can be requested for an additional fee.
 Please view the Gateway Pet Memorial website for the many other beautiful options they offer.

 If you have any questions about end of life care for your pet, please feel free to call us at: